Everything You Need to Know About Chatbot Support

 Two examples of effective chatbot support:

 Chatbots Magazine details an example of how chatbots could theoretically help customers place orders online — in this case, with Nordstrom.
 Rather than searching on the website for a pair of shoes and then placing an order, customers would instead go to Nordstrom’s Facebook page and send a message to the brand describing the pair of shoes they’re looking for and a chatbot would mirror “the type of experience you would get when you go into the retail store.”
 In this case, the chatbot functions like a personal (digital) shopper.
+Not only will they improve the customer’s shopping experience, but an AI chatbot digital shopper will sell your products and services for you.
+They can provide a more personal experience to your customers while also gaining valuable customer insights.

 In our ebook we write about a real-world example of chatbot customer service from a top-tier telecom provider.
 The provider, “decided to offer messaging in its mobile app (via Khoros Brand Messenger) to enhance customer experience.
 But, they knew inbound volume would surge as a result.”
 To manage, the provider started small: they initially limited in-app messaging to a select set of customers, rather than opening it up to their entire customer base.
 The chatbot greeted customers with a welcome message.
 The chatbot was powered by machine learning and was connected to the provider’s existing support community, from which it could find answers.
 As customers engaged with the chatbot, it learned quickly: In just 30 days the chatbot was handling one-third of inbound service requests, all without the aid of a live agent.
+Giving your AI-based chatbot support system time to ramp up can be just as important as implementing it.
+30 days for a one-third reduction in inbound service requests really shows the power and scale of what an AI chabot support system can offer.

 Which chatbot support best practices should I know?